XulbuX/Python/README.md

 ## Projects

 ### Commands
 Inside `Commands` are a lot of Python files, which can be added to the system paths to be run as commands.
+You can figure out what each command does in the [`README.md`](./Projects/Commands/README.md), inside the corresponding repo.

 ## Experiments